vyquocvu/nextcms/README.md

    npx prisma db push
    ```

+   **Note:** Running tests requires the Prisma client.
+If it hasn't been generated yet, run `npx prisma generate` (this downloads the Prisma engines the first time).

 ### Migrating from JSON storage

 Earlier versions stored content in flat JSON files.
 After updating to the Prisma models you should regenerate the client and push the schema: